 All the credit goes to Machine Learning (ML) and Artificial Intelligence (AI)!

-Speaking of Machine Learning, we all know it is a subset of Artificial Intelligence that enables the computer system to detect by itself what is the user’s need automatically.
+Speaking of Machine Learning, we all know it is a subset of Artificial Intelligence that enables the computer system to detect by itself what is the user need automatically.

-Let’s talk about its relevance in e-commerce space.
+Let’s talk about its relevance in the e-commerce space.
 Why does the e-commerce industry rely so heavily on machine learning?
 How is it applicable to e-commerce?

 Simply, the answer is machine learning works on a bundle of data.
 The more the data fed into the system, the more experience it gets, and so the more accurate is its results.
 Relying on these heaps of data, e-commerce improves its customer experience by learning what their customers are in search of.

 Machine Learning is, of course, a plus for e-commerce, providing it with the customer details.
 Here, I am going to discuss how machine learning benefits e-commerce.

 The most exciting application of machine learning is that it helps the site detect what you are looking for.
 Gone are the days when customers used to look for the right keyword to search for a product.
 It is the age when whatever the customer may type, the e-commerce site must be able to find all its synonyms.
 Here is where machine learning plays its role.

-Machine learning provides the most broader and advanced set of synonyms to track all the nouns and verbs for a particular word.
+Machine learning provides the most broader and more advanced set of synonyms to track all the nouns and verbs for a particular word.
 For example, if you search for “pen,” the site must be able to display all ball pen, black pen, sketch pen, ink pen, and so on; everything related.